JulietIdume-TheAnalyst/Excel-Analysis/README.md

 <details>
 <summary><h2>📍 Data Sources</h2></summary>

-The primary data source was provided by The Digital Skills Africa Data (DSA) and it is palmoria group emp-data.csv The datasets include:
+The primary data source was provided by The Digital Skills Africa (DSA) for the purpose of this project.
+The datasets include:

 Employee Data: Includes employee name, gender, department, salary, location, and performance rating.
 Bonus Rules: A table that maps bonus percentages to each department based on performance ratings.